communism117/seppuku/README.md

  attack is in the clear.

-A smart person would stick this script on as many websites as possible (XSS), and anyone going to those sites will become an unwitting participant in a DDoS attack.
+A smart person would stick this script on as many websites as possible (XSS, WebApp exploits, SQL injection upload, etc...), ideally on the homepage, and anyone going to those sites will become an unwitting participant in a DDoS attack.
  This is good because the unwitting participants can't be arrested for something they had no idea they were part of.